Joomla 4 is an improved version of Joomla. It comes with lots of features and improvements, but still under-development (not officially released).

 Which is the Best for Blogging?

-Joomla and WordPress are perfect choices for blogging.
+Joomla 4 vs WordPress are perfect choices for blogging.
 They are extensible, and come with a variety of blogging extensions/plugins to manage your blog properly.

 Inasmuch as they are perfect options for blogging, you’ll have to choose just one platform for your blogging website.

-In blogging, WordPress is quite easier, and a better option than Joomla.
+In blogging, WordPress is quite easier-to-use than Joomla.
 And WordPress has more blogging plugins than Joomla.

 Which is the Best for eCommerce?